jollygoodjacob/OpenRES/README.md

 1) Report issues or problems with the software here: <https://github.com/jollygoodjacob/OpenRES/issues>

 2) For questions about the OpenRES plugin, contact: <jnesslage@ucmerced.edu>

+© 2025 Jacob Nesslage | OpenRES is licensed under the GPL v3

 ## References